Section 1—What is ADHD Coaching?

 Upon completion of the Level One ADHD Coach Training, you will receive the designation of an Associate ADHD MentorCoach (AAMC)

-Also, after completing Level One ADHD Coach Training, you will have enough coach specific training hours to apply for an Associate Certified Coach (ACC) designation from ICF through the Portfolio path.
-You will also need to meet the any other requirements set down by ICF outside of the coach training hours.
+Also, after completing Level One ADHD Coach Training, you will have enough coach specific training hours to apply for an Associate Certified Coach (ACC) designation from the ICF through the Portfolio path.
+You will also need to meet any other requirements set down by the ICF outside of the coach training hours.

 (2) Level Two ADHD Coach Training Coursework and Requirements